liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

     secure/axis/" + serviceName

 The user ID is the user's ID from the Liferay database.
-This may be obtained by logging in as the user and navigating to the *My Account* page of the control panel.
-On this page, the user ID appears below the user's profile picture and above the birthday field.
+This may be obtained by logging in as the user and accessing *My Account* from the Dockbar.
+On this interface, the user ID appears below the user's profile picture and above the birthday field.

 Let's pretend there's a user whose ID is `2` and whose password is `test`.
 You can get Organization data with the following URL: